JFK University School of Law

 Michelle successfully represents clients in contract-based litigation, construction defect claims, human service files, subrogation, and agriculture.

-Prior to joining Sims, Lawrence & Arruti, Michelle’s experience rested in the areas of Personal Injury, Construction Defect, Real Estate, Business Formation, and Employment Law.
+Prior to joining Sims, Lawrence & Broghammer, Michelle’s experience rested in the areas of Personal Injury, Construction Defect, Real Estate, Business Formation, and Employment Law.
 During that time, Michelle effectively negotiated settlement for clients in construction defect litigations.
 Michelle has arbitration experience and trial preparation, and beginning the appellate process, particularly with regard to employment and construction defect lawsuits.

 Michelle has a strong record of academic and professional achievements, most recent of which was graduating from McGeorge School of Law with certificates in Governmental Affairs and International Law.
 Prior to attending law school, Michelle obtained her Master of Science from Iowa State University and Bachelor of Science from the University of California at Davis, both in Animal Science.
 At Iowa State University, her masters concentrated on periparturient disorders for calving difficulty and other calf-related traits in Holsteins, with an emphasis in statistical analysis.